mrdja026/image_analyzer/README.md

 # Image Analyzer and Summarizer

 A powerful tool for analyzing images with AI and summarizing the results.
 The application uses Ollama's yasserrmd/Nanonets-OCR for image analysis and qwen:32b for text summarization.
+# RESEARCH DO I NEED ROLES IF USIN MOE
 ## Features

 - **Image Analysis**: Analyze images using LLaVA AI model to extract detailed descriptions